2 Apr 2019

 In summary; myofascial pain is extremely common and usually very quickly and effectively treated.
 If you experiencing myofascial pain it is best to see a health care provider who treats musculoskeletal injuries sooner rather than later to prevent the pain from increasing and get you back pain free.

 Interested in learning more?
-Click HERE to book an appointment with Dr. Shannon, DC.
+Click HERE to book an appointment.